 Areas of research at the LIR

-Research at the Leibniz Institute for Resilience Research is focused on three areas:
+Research at the Leibniz Institute for Resilience Research is bundled into the following three research and program areas, which interact closely with the LIR's current three platforms: